Asich/chat-part-four/README.md

 # chat-part-four
-Simple chat on Node.js and deployed on heroku, data saved in to MongoLab.
-With help of express,js, socjet.io, mongoose.
+Simple chat on Node.js, deployed on heroku.com, keep data in to MongoLab.
+With help of express,js, socket.io, mongoose.